 Genomics is transforming modern infectious disease surveillance, expanding our understanding of pathogen evolution, host–pathogen interactions, and antibiotic resistance.
-In turn, public health professionals are changing the methods they use to protect epidemics and pandemics of high-profile diseases, such as tuberculosis, HIV, and influenza.
+In turn, public health professionals are changing the methods they use to research, monitor, and prevent epidemics and pandemics of high-profile infectious diseases such as Influenza, tuberculosis, Ebola, and more recently, coronavirus.

 Traditional methods of assessing infectious agents include antibody-based testing, real-time PCR, pulsed field gel electrophoresis (PFGE), and multilocus sequence typing (MLST).
 These methods are typically useful only for a small and defined number of organisms, and data analysis can be subjective.

 Next-generation sequencing (NGS) provides a universal, hypothesis-free method for infectious disease surveillance that can be used with viruses, bacteria, or parasites.
-Genomic analysis with NGS provides high-resolution information to distinguish pathogen strains that differ by as little as one SNP, and it can replace multiple tests.
+Genomic analysis with NGS provides high-resolution information to distinguish pathogen strains that differ by as little as one single-nucleotide polymorphism (SNP), and it can replace the need for multiple tests.

-Microbial whole-genome sequencing is the primary NGS method for infectious disease surveillance.
-Illumina NGS technology delivers rapid results and high data quality that public health professionals are adopting to identify, track, and respond to outbreaks.
+Illumina NGS technology delivers rapid results and high-quality data that public health professionals are adopting to identify, track, and respond to infectious disease outbreaks.